 The weight of the roofing membrane is balanced and maintained by air compressors or fans or blowers.

-In short, pneumatic structures are nothing else, but a membrane structure that is stabilized by compressed air pressure and has a tensile skin.
+In short, pneumatic structures is a membrane structure that stabilized by compressed air pressure and has a tensile skin.

 It is a very light enclosed structure usually fabricated from a membrane of impermeable material and supported by a difference in air pressure between the exterior and the interior of the structure.